 How will this information be used?

 Firstly, your information will be grouped with information from other people.
 This information will then be used to create statistical and research evidence about the Welsh population.
 No individual level information will be presented.
 Evidence is used in the development, delivery, monitoring and evaluation of policy.
 The information will also be used in Government statistical or research outputs.
 These Welsh Government outputs are published on the Welsh Government website, free of charge.
-The majority of statistics and research outputs can be found in the Statistics & Research area of the Welsh Government website.
+The majority of statistics and research outputs can be found in the Statistics and Research area of the website.